p3p4r/react-movie-tvShow-app/README.md

 # WHAT TO WHATCH - Movies & TV Shows
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/p3p4r/react-movie-tvshow-app/blob/master/LICENSE)

-WHAT TO WHATCH  is a responsive [ReactJS](http://facebook.github.io/react/index.html) app that give you one random movie or tv show from the most popular, you have access to basic information such as title, rating,..., and the trailer.
+WHAT TO WHATCH is a responsive [ReactJS](http://facebook.github.io/react/index.html) app that gives you the most popular movies or tv shows, you have access to basic information such as title, rating,..., and the trailer.
 Tha data is loading via [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api).

 ![](https://github.com/p3p4r/react-movie-tvshow-app/blob/master/WhatToWatch.gif)